 Finally, when it comes to saving, you should definitely be looking ahead.
 You need to focus on that long-term goal.
 Whether it’s to buy a house, retire early, or to travel the world, focusing on that and not your everyday spending can help you make it happen.
 Otherwise, you may find that you spend more today and you’ll never reach that goal.

-When you’ve thought about working through each of the section and working out which you can apply comfortably to your situation, you should find that you’re able to manage your money more efficiently.
+When you’ve thought about working through each of the sections and working out which you can apply comfortably to your situation, you should find that you’re able to manage your money more efficiently.
 When you’re looking at the idea of your financial situation holistically, it can seem impossible to keep track on.
 So that’s why we break it down.
 And not only into those three main areas but also by business and personal requirements, and then further again by actionable steps that you can measure and keep track of.

 Now, you should find that you’re so much more in control of your money and your financial situation.
 By really honing in on each area or at least the ones that apply to you, you should find that you can nail money management and really grow from where you are today too.